Student CRM privacy policy

 If you opt in to receive further information, we will use your personal data to inform you about our courses, events, scholarships, bursaries, services or student life.
 You can update your preferences at any time using the links at the bottom of any emails you receive from us.

-Oxford Brookes University’s legal basis for collecting this data is:
+Oxford Brookes University’s legal basis for collecting and processing data is:

-• The legal basis for processing your personal data for responding to your enquiry or prospectus request is that processing is necessary for the purposes of legitimate interest pursued by the controller or a third party, except where such interests are overridden by the interests, rights or freedoms of the data subject.
+• In responding to your enquiry or prospectus request where processing is necessary for the purposes of legitimate interest pursued by the controller or a third party, except where such interests are overridden by the interests, rights or freedoms of the data subject.

-• The legal basis for processing your data for marketing purposes is based on the consent of the data subject.
+• Your data is used for marketing purposes based on the consent of the data subject.

 What types of personal data will Oxford Brookes University use?